ashleyesau/Ashley-Esau/README.md

 **The pending filter bug.** Plaid Sandbox returns `pending = NULL` for one institution rather than explicit `false`.
 A naive `WHERE pending = false` filter silently excluded every institution A transaction because `NULL = false` evaluates to NULL, not true.
 Fix: `WHERE COALESCE(pending, false) = false`.

 **The name collision bug.** A CTE named `merchant_spend` contained a column also named `merchant_spend`.
-When a downstream CTE referenced `ORDER BY merchant_spend`, BigQuery resolved the name to the CTE itself — a STRUCT — and rejected the sort.
+When a downstream CTE referenced `ORDER BY merchant_spend`, BigQuery resolved the name to the CTE itself (a STRUCT) and rejected the sort.
 The error message pointed at the expression type, not the naming collision.
 Fix: rename CTE to `merchant_spend_by_name`, column to `spend_amount`.
 Now a documented project convention.

+---

+## 3. Marketing Analytics Warehouse

+**Repository:** <a href="https://github.com/ashleyesau/marketing_analysis" target="_blank">github.com/ashleyesau/marketing_analysis</a>

+**Live Dashboard:** <a href="https://marketinganalysis-nxmm6e4ytzj8mxcfjxkm5f.streamlit.app/" target="_blank">marketinganalysis-nxmm6e4ytzj8mxcfjxkm5f.streamlit.app</a>

+An end-to-end analytics engineering project modeling customer segmentation, funnel analysis, product performance, and cohort retention on a synthetic e-commerce dataset of 2 million events.

+### Overview

+This project was built to close the gap between knowing how dbt works and demonstrating that you can build a production-quality layered pipeline: one where data quality issues surface mid-project, modeling decisions compound across layers, and a metric that looks correct can be silently wrong.

+It answers real business questions around:

+- Which traffic sources convert, and by how much?
+- How do customer cohorts retain over time?
+- Which products and categories drive revenue?
+- What does campaign attribution actually look like when the data is messy?
+- What do A/B experiment results tell us about purchase behaviour?

+### Architecture

+Raw CSVs → dbt seed → Staging → Intermediate → Mart Layer → Five-page Streamlit Dashboard

+### Engineering Highlights

+- Three-layer dbt pipeline across five source tables: customers, transactions, events, products, and campaigns
+- 10,449 null-revenue transactions excluded after EDA confirmed they were unresolvable at source.
+Not silently dropped, but documented.
+- Funnel analysis page replaced after identifying a synthetic data artifact producing near-identical counts across all segment dimensions.
+The events table variance became the foundation instead.
+- Column naming conflict between customer acquisition channel and session-level traffic source resolved explicitly rather than papered over
+- Ten mart models covering dimensions and pre-aggregated fact tables consumed directly by the dashboard
+- Five-page Streamlit dashboard covering customer segmentation, traffic and conversion, product performance, campaign attribution, and A/B experiment results

+### Key Findings

+- Email converts at 9.8% and paid search at 9.3%, roughly four times the rate of organic and direct traffic at 2.3%
+- Variant B in the A/B experiment reaches a 12.2% purchase rate versus 9.0% for control
+- Electronics leads revenue at $3.55M, with a consistent November and December spike every year
+- 36% of customers have tracked events but have never completed a transaction

 ---